polkadot-developers/polkadot-docs/infrastructure/validators/offenses-slashes.md

 The example above shows the risk of nominating or running many validators in the active set.
 While rewards grow linearly (two validators will get you approximately twice as many staking rewards as one) slashing grows exponentially.
-A single validator equivocating causes a 0.09% slash, and two validators equivocating does not cause a 0.09 \* 2 = 0.18% slash, but rather a 0.36% slash - 4x as much as the single validator.
+A single validator equivocating causes a 0.09% slash, and two validators equivocating doesn't cause a 0.09 \* 2 = 0.18% slash, but rather a 0.36% slash - 4x as much as the single validator.

 Validators may run their nodes on multiple machines to ensure they can still perform validation work if one of their nodes goes down.
 Still, validator operators should be cautious when setting these up.
-Equivocation is possible if they do not have good coordination in managing signing machines.
+Equivocation is possible if they don't have good coordination in managing signing machines.

 #### Good Practices to Avoid Slashing